-The Genius Reason You Should Keep a Nail File in Your Car This Winter
+Why You Need to Keep a Nail File in Your Car This Winter

-When the colder months come around, it’s important that you follow these important winter driving rules.
-That includes dealing with the inevitable but annoying frost.
+When the colder months come around, it’s important that you avoid these potentially distastrous winter driving mistakes.
+That includes pulling out of the driveway without first tackling that thick layer of morning frost.
 The icy stuff can be a real pain for your morning commute.
-Even once you get that initial layer of frost and ice off your windshield, your view is still pretty obscured.
-Windshield wipers give you little to no help, just a few scraping streaks across the arctic tundra above your hood.
+Even once you get that initial layer of frost and ice off your windshield, your view may still be somewhat obscured.
+Windshield wipers give you little to no help; just a few scraping streaks across the arctic tundra above your hood.

 This is where the nail file comes in clutch.
 The reason your wipers aren’t doing much is because, over time, they tend to pick up all sorts of particulates that they trawl over on your windshield.
 Eventually, you’ll have to replace wiper blades, but for the time being, they’re more than usable if you clear them of the gunk.
 So take your handy nail file, run it up and down each blade thoroughly, and take a peek at the file afterward.
 You’ll see a whole lot of residue.